 Lastly pour in enough filtered water (about 2 cups or so) until there is an inch between the water and the top of the jar.

 Then secure the lids tightly and give it a shake to dissolve the salt.
 Next, loosen the lids a bit and set the jar (or jars) out on your countertop at room temperature for 4 to 5 days.
-If at any point you hear a hissing coming from your jar, check and tighten the lid.
+If at any point you hear a hissing coming from your jar you may want to loosen the lid a smidgen.

 After day 4 the water should be cloudy and you may see gassy looking bubbles floating from the bottom to the top of the water.
 This is fermentation in the works!

 Now that you’ve waited 4 (very long and impatient) days, give the naturally fermented dilly carrots a try!
 They should be crispy, crunchy, garlicky and delicious!
-You’ll notice that when you open the jar, you’ll hear a small pop like you would if you opened a “canned” jar of let’s say, pickles.
-After the 4 or 5 days on the counter, I keep my fermented carrots in the fridge because I love these chilled!
+You might even notice that when you open the jar, you’ll hear a small pop like you would if you opened a “canned” jar of let’s say, pickles.
+After the 4 or 5 days on the counter, I keep my fermented carrots sealed tightly in the fridge because I love these chilled!

 Lastly, incase you were wondering, I use these bamboo tongs which make snagging a carrot easy (and it’s sanitary!)🤣 The tongs are also helpful getting toast or a bagel out of the toaster!
 Mine are from Pampered Chef, however you can find a lot of options on amazon (linked below in the recipe printable).